 The Doctor still stood defiantly, standing his ground yet not liking the way Lady Tremaine was looking at him.
 He grew leery.

-"I remember how Gallifreyians used to be considered a delicacy before the planet was destroyed," Lady Tremaine explained. "… And to think that only one made it out alive."
+"I remember how Gallifreyians used to be the most powerful beings in the known universe before their planet was destroyed," Lady Tremaine explained. "… And to think that only one made it out alive."
 Anastasia and Drizella picked up on what their mother was hinting at.
 To the Doctor, they almost looked like baby birds in a nest, hollering and chirping nonstop for food, only that the creatures in front of him were more dangerous by far.

-"Can we have a taste, Mother?" asked Drizella, her eyes begging.
+"Can we have a taste of him, Mother?" asked Drizella, her eyes begging.

 As quick as lightning she was grasping the Doctor, who by now was full of adrenaline.
-Two pairs of arms made it easy for Lady Tremaine to do multiple tasks, and with one pair able to grip him close to her body, the other pair was free to do whatever she wanted, which didn't help the Doctor's case one bit.
-Lady Tremaine couldn't resist a taste of him, and invited her daughters to have a lick as they placed their hands on the Doctor's head.
+Two pairs of arms made it easy for Lady Tremaine to do multiple tasks, and with one pair able to grip him close to her body, the other pair was free to do whatever she wanted.
+Lady Tremaine couldn't resist a taste of him, and invited her daughters to devour his energy as they placed their hands on the Doctor's head.
 The Doctor suddenly screamed in pain, feeling them go through his mind and tug at every memory, every single thought that caused him misery, and feasting on the agony of his experiences.
 What made it worse was that he could see and remember every memory pass in his consciousness the longer they raided.
-In a sense, it was as if he were reliving them the day it happened.
+It felt like he was reliving them the day it happened.

 The Doctor couldn't believe that it was this easy for them to feed off of their victims, but his ship, as beautiful as it was, was a death trap.
 Rose didn't stand a chance against what kind of creative things they could do, and he was thankful that they were clueless about how to actually use his TARDIS.
 Unfortunately for Rose, time was running out.
 Finishing the story might be more dangerous than he anticipated.